 - Click OK.

-There are two ways to insert these reusable elements in Outlook.
-The conventional way is to click Insert, Quick Parts and then click the desired building block from the preview list.
-Call me lazy, but that’s too much work for me.
-I prefer to use the method similar to how AutoText worked in Word.
+There are several ways to insert these reusable elements in Outlook.
+One way is to click Insert, Quick Parts, and then click the desired building block from the preview list.
+Call me lazy, but that’s too much work.
+So instead, I prefer to use a method similar to how AutoText worked in.

-If you name your building blocks efficiently, you can type the first few letters of the building block name and press F3.
-For example, I type “par” and press F3 and my parking map appears.
-This works since I don’t have any other entries that start with “par”.
-This procedure saves you from using the Quick Part menu and selecting from the gallery.
+If you name your building blocks efficiently, you can type the first four letters of the building block name.
+For example, I type “invi” and press Enter, and my parking map appears.
+This works since I don’t have any other entries that start with “invi.”
+This procedure saves you from using the Quick Part menu in thetoolbar or selecting from the gallery.

-Another nice feature is you can use Quick Parts in many areas of Outlook.
-You’re not restricted to using email.
-For example, I can use the same building block called “parking” in an Outlook meeting request or Task.
+Another nice feature is that you can use Quick Parts in many areas of Outlook.
+You’re not restricted to using.
+For example, I can use the same building block called “parking” in an Outlook meeting request or task.
 The only place I’ve found where I can’t use them is Outlook Notes.

 The Importance of Organization

-If you plan to create many boilerplate entries in Quick Parts, I would create a hierarchy first.
-For example, if you do product support, think about ways you can structure and name the text snippets.
-Perhaps, you want to create categories for main areas.
+If you plan to create manyentries in Quick Parts, I would create a hierarchy first.
+For example, if you do product support, think about ways to structure and name the Quick Parts.
+Perhaps, you want to create categories for the main areas.
+Alternatively, if you do support many people, maybe you want each person to have their own category.

 Another factor to consider is the building block name.
-If you have many text blocks try to use a naming convention that is easy for you to remember.
-For example, if many of the emails you get concern forms, try to create a structure around their names or number.
+If you have many text blocks, try to use a naming convention that is easy for you to remember.
+For example, if many of the emails you get concern forms, try to create a structure around their names or numbers.
 As example,

 - wrf = water rebate form